 Catherine and David, she a doctor, he a professor, are at first glance the perfect couple.
-Happily married with a talented teenage son, they appear to have an idyllic life.
+Happily married with a talented teenage son, they appear to have the perfect life.
 But when David misses a flight and his surprise birthday party, Catherine's long simmering suspicions rise to the surface.
 Suspecting infidelity, she decides to hire an escort to seduce her husband and test his loyalty.
 Catherine finds herself 'directing' Chloe's encounters with David, and Chloe's end of the bargain is to report back, the descriptions becoming increasingly graphic as the meetings multiply.
-Written by

 How do you do this?

 I try to find something to love in everybody.
 Even if it's a small thing.
 Something about the way someone smiles.
-There's always something, there has to be.
+There's always something.
+There has to be.
 I try to make myself generous.
-I do things I don't want to do.
-I...
-I think about what not to criticize.
+I do things I don't wanna do.
+I think about what not to criticise.
 And the strangest things come back to me.